Make homemade Oat Milk in minutes with just 2 ingredients. This easy oat milk recipe is super quick and very budget friendly!

 - Do not over-blend.
 High-speed blenders produce heat as their motor runs and warm the liquid as it blends.
 Blend in short bursts and not for more than 30 to 40 seconds total.
 A few ice cubes added with the water can help to keep things cool if you have a blender that runs warm.

-- Let the milk run freely through the strainer.
+- Strain at least twice but let the milk run freely through the strainer.
 Don't squeeze or smush it.

-How To Use
+How To Use Oat Milk

-- smoothies
+- Smoothies.

-- chocolate milk, just add 2 to 3 tablespoons of vegan chocolate syrup
+- Chocolate milk, just add 2 to 3 tablespoons of vegan chocolate syrup.

 Recipe